LiberoSpace/blockg-server/README.md

 ## Make it mine

-Open Vscode search tab(Left Side), And Search "nestjs-server" Replace "nestjs-server" with "your project name" excluding the package-lock.json file.
+Open Vscode search tab(Left Side), And Search "blockg-server" Replace "blockg-server" with "your project name" excluding the package-lock.json file.

 ## Deployment